AOEpeople/techradar/radar/2021-09-18/event-sourcing.md

 featured: true
 ---

+When using <a href="event-driven-architecture.html">Even-Driven Architectures</a> we urge you to consider using Event Sourcing.

 Event sourcing is an approach to thinking about persistent data where the primary record is a log of all events that make updates.
 A traditional representation of the database state can be entirely recreated by reprocessing this event log.
 Event sourcing’s benefits include strong auditing,